alextebbs/16x24/readme.md

 * Install NPM ([Guide](http://howtonode.org/introduction-to-npm) or `curl http://npmjs.org/install.sh | sh`
 * Install Bower (`npm install -g bower`)
+    * Bower is a package manager for front-end tools and scripts such as jQuery or your favorite carousel plugin.
+All bower packages will be installed into `assets/components`.
+If you'd prefer to manage your front-end dependencies the old fashioned way, go right ahead and ignore Bower.
 * Install RubyGems ([Download](http://rubygems.org/pages/download))
 * Install Sass (`sudo gem install sass`)
 * Install `sass-globbing` (`sudo gem install sass-globbing`)